wavebench/wavebench/README.md

 👋 Welcome to WaveBench!

 WaveBench provides a comprehensive collection of datasets designed for training machine learning-based solvers to wave propagation partial differential equations (PDEs).
+For a detailed description, see our paper [WaveBench: Benchmarking Data-driven Solvers for Linear Wave Propagation PDEs](https://openreview.net/forum?id=6wpInwnzs8) published in TMLR.

 Our datasets are [available on Zenodo](https://zenodo.org/record/8015145).